 Some RDBMSs will not enforce the no-duplicate-rows rule by default.
 Double-check your system.
 If it does not activate it manually.

 You can put just about anything in any cell in a worksheet.
 In contrast, every entry in a particular column of a table is expected to contain the same kind of data.
-For example, all of the cells in a particular column might contain phone numbers or last names.
+For example, all of the fields in a particular column should contain the same data type.

 The data types that you can use for a column depend on the particular database you are using but typical data types include